 I spent two nights in Granada and felt like it wasn’t enough.
 The full three days were wonderful and I took my time exploring.
 It’s a wonderful city and from sights to food, you can really get a wide range of experiences.

-Things to Do in Granada
+Top Things to Do in Granada, Spain

 1. Visit the Alhambra

 One morning, I made the climb up the hill (you can also take a bus) and was able to snag a ticket as an individual for an early time slot.
 I had previously booked a group tour as a back up for the time as well.

-You could spend 3-4 hours exploring the Alhambra palace and Nasrid Palaces so I’d highly recommend either following Rick Steves or picking up an audio guide as part of your ticket (wear good walking shoes!)
+You could spend 3-4 hours exploring the Alhambra palace and Nasrid Palaces so I’d highly recommend either following Rick Steves or picking up an audio guide as part of your ticket (wear good walking shoes!).

 Getting tickets to the Alhambra is one of the more challenging things for the visit.
 The website makes it difficult to book direct so your best bet is to pre-book a guided tour or one without a guide on a site like Viator.
 Tickets sell out months in advance (even for November there was little availability).
 See here for some tour options and Alhambra tickets: